smart-on-fhir/smart-on-fhir.github.io/clients/javascript/api/index.md

 * `search` Search for resources of a given type that match a set of filters

-For full deatils on these operations, the FHIR API calls are documented at: http://www.hl7.org/implement/standards/fhir/http.html
+For full details on these operations, the FHIR API calls are documented at: http://www.hl7.org/implement/standards/fhir/http.html

 ## Reading a single resource